 Washington County is a preserve of heritage and historical beauty.
-A drive through the County provides opportunity for relaxation and enjoyment of natural environments including flowing rivers, mountains, lakes, creeks, hills, and pastures.
+A drive through the county provides opportunity for relaxation and enjoyment of natural environments including flowing rivers, mountains, lakes, creeks, hills, and pastures.
 Historic landmarks are lovingly preserved and farmland and rural ambience are protected and productive.
 Residential neighborhoods are attractive, orderly, and serene with children playing safely in their yards.
 Commercial and industrial developments prosper without interrupting the peace and quiet in residential and rural areas.
-Visitors are delighted by the cleanliness of the County.
-Nestled within the hills and valleys of the County, distinct rural communities add unique character to the County's personality and create opportunity for socializing, entertainment, and grassroots involvement and education among local residents.
+Visitors are delighted by the cleanliness of the county.
+Nestled within the hills and valleys of the county, distinct rural communities add unique character to the county's personality and create opportunity for socializing, entertainment, and grassroots involvement and education among local residents.

-Objective: Support the opportunity for decent, safe, sanitary, and efficient housing for all residents.
+OBJECTIVE: To support the opportunity for decent, safe, sanitary, and efficient housing for all residents.

 - 1. Encourage the preservation and improvement of aging housing stock. - 2.
 Ensure that the existing housing stock is maintained and new units are constructed to appropriate building codes, standards and guidelines. - 3.
 Support non-profit agencies that provide housing rehabilitation programs. - 4.
-Promote new residential development in environmentally safe areas where physical conditions are favorable for development including soils, drainage and topography. - 5.
-Encourage energy efficiency in new construction and housing rehabilitation projects by producing a brochure to educate the public on cost saving benefits of energy efficiency.
+Promote residential development in environmentally safe areas where physical conditions are favorable for development including soils, drainage and topography. - 5.
+Encourage energy efficiency in new construction and housing rehabilitation projects. - 6.
+Produce a brochure to provide information on cost saving benefits of energy efficiency.

-Objective: Promote a variety of housing types and densities for a wide range of incomes, family size age groups and life-style.
+OBJECTIVE: To promote a variety of housing types and densities for a wide range of incomes, family size, age groups, and life-style.

 - 1. Support the opportunity for housing that meets the needs of various ages and levels of mobility. - 2.
 Support local agencies which provide residential living facilities for persons with disabilities and senior citizens. - 3.
-Continue to work with non-profit partners to assist them in securing funding for the rehabilitation of existing residences and community improvement programs. - 4.
-Work with non-profit agencies to help in the assistance of constructing and promoting affordable housing. - 5.
-Work with non-profit partners to study housing needs in the County. - 6.
+Work with non-profit partners to promote the rehabilitation of existing residences and community improvement programs. - 4.
+Work with non-profit agencies to promote affordable housing. - 5.
+Work with non-profit partners to study housing needs in the county. - 6.
 Encourage affordable rental housing to satisfy community need. - 7.
-Work with partner agencies to study senior housing issues. - 8.
-Work with development and real estate communities to stay abreast of changes in the housing market and amend Zoning or Subdivision Ordinances as appropriate to reflect market changes.
+Work with partner agencies to study senior housing issues.

+8. Work with development and real estate communities to monitor changes in the industry for the purpose of amending regulations as appropriate to reflect market changes.